The Fundamental Theorem of Calculus#

 • Find the daily total revenue realized from the sale of the first 20 gadgets.

-• Find the additional revenue realized when sales increase from 20 to 50 gadgets.
+• Find the additional revenue realized from the sale of the 21st through 50th gadgets.

 Step 1: Apply the Fundamental Theorem of Calculus for the first case.